-The forecast for this morning was poor with cloud probably obscuring the partial eclipse.
-Slept in till 9.30 when I woke up with a start, lept out of bed and pulled the curtains open to reveal the clouds just parting as the moon crept onto the sun.
+The forecast for this morning was poor, with cloud probably obscuring the partial eclipse.
+Slept in till 9.30 when I woke up with a start, leapt out of bed and pulled the curtains open to reveal the clouds just parting as the moon crept onto the sun.
 All disappeared just as quickly.
 Following my daily resuscitating strong coffee peeped out again to see the moon scuttling past the sun.
 Quite pleased with the morning so far.

-Of course I hadn’t bothered with any special sun blocking measures as it was so misty in the first place and I was only taking quick photos as the clouds opened.
-But it made me think of the measures you should take for viewing eclipses, pin hole cameras or very dark glasses or….
+Of course, I hadn’t bothered with any special sun blocking measures as it was so misty in the first place and I was only taking quick photos as the clouds opened.
+But it made me think of the measures you should take for viewing eclipses, pinhole cameras or very dark glasses or….

 … this chap was safe from the sun but missed the eclipse.
 He was the photographic subject of Tony Ray-Jones in 1968.
 This links me in to an afternoon this week I spent at the Walker Gallery enjoying Ray- Jones was prolific in the late 60’s but died young from leukaemia.
 He produced a historical document of the English psyche and eccentricity from those times.
-Tony Parr was influenced by the photography of Ray-Jones though he never met him.
+Martin Parr was influenced by the photography of Ray-Jones though he never met him.
 Parr has gone through Ray-Jones negatives and selected a series of prints for this exhibition.
-In addition there is a room of Parr’s own prints from a decade later mainly exploring the quirky environs of Hebden Bridge, Yorkshire and its people.
+In addition, there is a room of Parr’s own prints from a decade later mainly exploring the quirky environs of Hebden Bridge, Yorkshire and its people.

 And also https://vimeo.com/116251335

 Just to keep you interested see also the insights of this favourite blogger of mine —- https://gerryco23.wordpress.com/2015/03/12/only-in-england-photos-by-tony-ray-jones-and-martin-parr-at-the-walker/